 - You can face forward or backward.
 Nothing will be in the way of your feet or head.

-Wide and close grip dips aren’t the only exercises you can do on the Monster G12 dip station.
-There’s several others, some of which aren’t even dip-related movements:
+Wide and close grip dips aren’t the only exercises you can do on the Force USA G12 dip station.
+There are several others, some of which aren’t even dip-related movements:

 - Scap dips

 - Inverted rows